About Martinsburg, WV:

 Dining and Shopping

 The center of downtown Martinsburg is home to many older buildings that business owners have revitalized for dining establishments.
 A local favorite is Habanero, located in a Gothic revival building that once housed Martinsburg’s central marketplace.
 Fresh, made-to-order favorites in varying degrees of spicy heat await.
 If Italian is more your style, Casa Visone offers casual Italian favorites.
 The Blue-White Grill is a diner-style restaurant that has been in service since 1958 and serves you renowned coleslaw and amazing, baked-from-scratch pie.
 A not-to-missed retro treat.
 Boyd’s Steakhouse features a bar that was once owned by Al Capone.
-Moving along the downtown area, the awe-inspiring Southwood Books, unique candle and soap items at Mel’s Smells, and beautiful glassware from West Virginia Glass Outlet are among the best places to discover treasures.
+Moving along the downtown area, the awe-inspiring Bank Books, delicious DeFluri’s Fine Chocolates, and beautiful glassware from West Virginia Glass Outlet are among the best places to discover treasures.

 Arts and Entertainment

-Martinsburg is home to one of the nation’s oldest farm markets, the five-generation family run Butler’s.
-The annual Chocolate Fair and Book Fest in April, and The State Apple Harvest Festival in October are special events to add to your calendars.
+Martinsburg is home to one of the nation’s oldest farm markets, the five-generation family-run.
+The annual Chocolate Fair and Book Fest in April and The State Apple Harvest Festival in October are special events to add to your calendars.
 Martinsburg has a lively arts scene with galleries such as the Redbrick Gallery and the Apollo Civic Theater, as well as the renowned Wonderment Puppet Theater.

 Parks and Recreation